abcamus/obsidian-sync-vault-ce/README.md

 [English](README.md) | [中文](README.zh_cn.md)

-# 🌟 Obsidian Sync Vault CE (Community Edition)
+# 🌟 Sync Vault CE (Community Edition)

 Sync Vault is a vault synchronization plugin that uses cloud storage as its storage facility, allowing users to fully control synchronization autonomously.
 It aims to connect data islands across different devices in a user-friendly manner while ensuring data privacy and security.

-The Obsidian Sync Vault CE is the implementation of Sync Vault on Obsidian, designed to provide a user-friendly synchronization solution for the vast community of Obsidian users, while collaboratively building a better Obsidian ecosystem with users and enthusiasts.
+The Sync Vault CE is the implementation of Sync Vault on Obsidian, designed to provide a user-friendly synchronization solution for the vast community of Obsidian users, while collaboratively building a better Obsidian ecosystem with users and enthusiasts.

 ## 🎯 Vision and Features